 - What do we learn about local politics from looking at the art and writing on a city’s public spaces?

-As you can see by reading the syllabus, the class is an interdisciplinary exploration of cultural critical and theoretical approaches to art, urban space, political resistance, and history.
-Students were expected to encounter Michel de Certeau, Henri, Lefebfvre, and other well-known writers about space and politics as they reflected upon their first-person exploration of graffiti and art across various New York and Buenos Aires neighborhoods.
+The class is an interdisciplinary exploration of cultural critical and theoretical approaches to art urban space political resistance and history.
+Students were expected to encounter Michel de Certeau Henri Lefebfvre and other well-known writers about space and politics as they reflected upon their first-person exploration of graffiti and art across various New York and Buenos Aires neighborhoods.